Clemapfel/jluna/docs/manual.md

 ## Introspection

-The main advantage julia has over C++ is its introspection and meta features.
+The main advantage julia has over C++ is its introspection and meta-level features.
 While introspection is technically possible in C++, it can be quite cumbersome and complicated.
-In julia, most things that require a meta template function in C++ are just a simple function. `jluna` aims to take advantage of this by giving a direct interface for this part of julias toolset.
+In julia, things like deducing the signature of a function or classifying types is fairly straight forward and accessible. `jluna` aims to take advantage of this by giving a direct interface for this part of julias toolset.

 ### Type Proxies

-We've seen specialized module-, symbol- and array-proxies. `jluna` currently has a fourth kind of proxy, `jluna::Type`, which is hugely valuable in introspection.
+We've seen specialized module-, symbol- and array-proxies. `jluna` currently has a fourth kind of proxy, `jluna::Type`, which is valuable in introspection.
 While heavy overlap is present, `jluna::Type` is not a direct equivalent of `Base.Type{T}`.
 This section will introduce its many functionalities and how to best use them.

 There are three ways to construct a type proxy: